eurostat/JGiscoTools/src/site/gridmaker/README.md

 # Grid maker

-[GridMaker](https://github.com/eurostat/GridMaker) can be used as a Java library as part of JGiscoTools.

-Here is an example showing how to create a 10m resolution grid over 1km² starting at point (0,0):
+This instruction creates a 10m resolution grid over 1km² starting at point (0,0):

 ```java